leemunroe/blog/_posts/2015-02-09-sending-email-designers-developers.markdown

 Here's a **series of notes I think are helpful to know if you're dealing with email** as a designer or developer.

+<div class="post-highlight">Sidenote: If it's <a href="http://htmlemail.io">HTML Email Templates</a> you're looking for, I've put together a bundle of fully responsive templates for startups, developers and marketers.
+Includes notifications, a monthly newsletter, a welcome email and more.
+Visit <a href="http://htmlemail.io">HTMLemail.io</a> to preview and download them.</div>

 ### Types of email

 Emails can typically be grouped into the following: